 More common than the Dreamy Duskywing in the southern half of the state, but it is unlikely to see more than one or two in one location.

-Early Sleepy Duskywing Sightings
+Late Sleepy Duskywing Sightings